ryo-wijaya/blog/_posts/2024-12-01-cacib_sprint_9.md

 - **Code Migration**: Moved and refactored code meant to be used in the MVC pattern (with Thymeleaf) to another backend service repository, converting Spring Controllers to REST Controllers.
 - **Setup Deployment for new Backend Project**: Ensure the RESTful web service for the new backend project is up and available to access on Kubernetes pods.
 - **Integrate Old Frontend with new Backend**: Ensure that the old Thymeleaf frontend can call REST APIs from the new backend without issues.
-- **New Validation Classes**: Implemented Java classes for Excel data validation (mandatory, uniqueness, composite-uniqueness).
-These validations are designed to be configured via a PostgreSQL DB.
+- **Excel Sheet Validation Design**: These validations are designed to be configured via a PostgreSQL DB.
 The tool should allow for the conditional validation of data from Excel without code development, only database configurations.
-The data will finally be populated into S3 and selected PostgreSQL tables, which is already configured via database configurations.
+The data will finally be populated into S3 and selected PostgreSQL tables, which is also already configured via database configurations.
+- **New Validator Class - Mandatory**: Validation configured separately in a database with a boolean column.
+Excel columns configured to be mandatory cannot have empty cells, otherwise the sheet validation will fail.
+- **New Validator Class - Uniqueness**: Validation configured separately in a database with a comma-separates list of IDs.
+As every column in a sheet must be registered in the database, each has an ID.
+E.g. An Excel column with ID 3 configured with the uniqueness validation '3' (itself), the column must have cell values unique within itself.
+If the same column were to be configured with the uniqueness validation '3,4,5', the column must have cell values unique within itself and the other configured columns (like a composite key).
 - **Fell Sick**
 - **Demo**: To team.